 Ba Duc Ancient House

-As part of our tour on the Mekong Delta, we visited the Ba Duc Ancient House that was first constructed in the 19th century.
+As part of our tour on the Mekong Delta, we visited the Ba Duc Ancient House which was first constructed in the 19th century.
 The house was a traditional Southern Vietnamese home built with wooden boards that were bounded together.
 The house was reconstructed with a concrete foundation in 1938 by Mr Phan V Cuong taking inspiration from Vietnamese and French colonial architecture.

 The house sits proudly high on the riverbank, which protects it from regular flooding, amongst 3 hectares of gardens and fruit orchards.
-The house has been furnished in classical antique furniture which was all hand made and inlaid with snail or mussel shells.
+The house has been furnished in classical antique furniture which was all hand-made and inlaid with snail or mussel shells.
 The house also contained many images of dragons which means strength, turtles for long life and birds for a beautiful life.
 We also noticed the traditional Vietnamese flower the lotus was also represented in the furnishings and paintings.

 Address: 155 An Loi Hamlet, Dong Hoa Hiep Commune, Cai Be District, Tien Giang Province, Vietnam

 Why Do Vietnamese Boats in the Mekong Have Eyes Painted on Them?

 All boats on the Mekong Delta had eyes painted on the front of their boats.
 We were intrigued by this and questioned our local guide on this tradition.